 He repeated the trip in 2010 and 2011, eventually taking each of his children to their native Palestine.

 “Back in al-Am’ari, I didn’t feel at home,” he tells me.
 “Jordan and Saudi Arabia weren’t home either.
 I spent some of the best years of my life in Spain, but I knew it wasn’t my home.
 I’ve been in America for twenty years, and may spend the rest of my life here.
 This is as close as it’s gotten, but I’ve never, ever felt like I had a home.

 “But I adapted and adjusted and remained positive, and contributed to any country I went.”

 Dr. Nawas peeks into a room on the OB floor.
 Bashar and his wife have just welcomed a baby boy.
-Laith Bashar Talat Nawas has green eyes and auburn hair, features that blend together his American and Palestinian parentage.
-His name, however, is undeniably Arab and preserves his Palestinian genealogy.
+Laith Bashar Talat Nawas has green eyes and auburn hair, features that blend his American and Palestinian parentage.
+His name, undeniably Arab, preserves his Palestinian lineage.
 Talat cradles his first grandson in his arms and smiles, peering into the eyes of the future.